 We might do this in a penetration test to gently disconnect each user from the network once while capturing the activity to observe the EAP types in use (since clients reconnect automatically, this will typically have little impact to the network, but it's a good idea to ensure your customer is prepared for a potential outage if clients do not reconnect gracefully).

 I'm not sure why the original request wanted to obtain a list of client MAC addresses without looking at data frames, but it's a simple task with Scapy.
-In the Ethical Hacking Wireless SEC617 course, we spend a good amount of time on Scapy with an emphasis on wireless fuzzing, while the Advanced Penetration Testing SEC660 course leverages Scapy for a number of wired-side attack techniques.
+In SANS SEC617: Wireless Ethical Hacking, Penetration Testing, and Defenses, we spend a good amount of time on Scapy with an emphasis on wireless fuzzing, while the Advanced Penetration Testing SEC660 course leverages Scapy for a number of wired-side attack techniques.

 You can grab the script in this module, without comments, from my website at http://www.willhackforsushi.com/code/client-nodata-enum.py.